-When you have expectations for how your kids are going to learn or act during the school day, you are setting yourself up for disappointment and frustration.
-You can and should expect them to do their best, but be realistic about what they are capable of.
+Do you have expectations for how your kids are going to learn or act during the school day?
+You are setting yourself up for disappointment and frustration!

 Also, you can and should require obedience and good attitudes, but realize your kids aren’t perfect and will require training and reminding.

 When things don’t go as planned, and you have sick kids, one that is being extra ornery, or one that just needs extra help, your kids are watching your reactions.

 When you handle it calmly, remembering to expect those times, it will help that child learn to not fret and worry as much when their plans don’t go as they thought they would.

-There have been times when I was so excited about doing something with the kids, and I envisioned them being happy and excited about it, and us having a picture-perfect time.
+There have been times when I was excited about doing something with the kids.
+I envisioned them being happy and excited about it, and us having a picture-perfect time.

 Sometimes that disappointment would cause me to react with anger, and cause me to say things I should to my kids about their lack of gratitude, or them being spoiled, etc.

 I have found it is much better to start the day by spending time with God, giving my expectations to Him, leaving those desires with Him, and letting Him determine how the day actually goes.

-That makes it so much easier when the unexpected happens, because I know that God is the one who is in control, and that He has a plan for the way things actually do go.
+That makes it so much easier when the unexpected happens because I know that God is the one who is in control and that He has a plan for the way things actually do go.

 Let’s say for example that you expect child #2 to learn to read in 3 months, just like child #1 did.
 However, they struggle and just don’t get it or aren’t ready for it.

 When we don’t expect them to perform according to certain standards, or like another child, it shows we love them for who they are, and not because of their abilities, or good performance.

-The same thing is true when your child commits wrong behavior, or makes wrong choices that you never thought any of your kids would make.
+The same thing is true when your child commits wrong behavior or makes wrong choices that you never thought any of your kids would make.
 It’s easy to inadvertently convey to them a lack of acceptance, or love.

-Often they face rejection outside of the home for various reasons, so it is VITAL that we as parent don’t let the unexpected ever cause us to respond in a way that makes them feel anything less than loved and accepted.
+Often they face rejection outside of the home for various reasons.
+It is VITAL that we as a parent don’t let the unexpected ever cause us to respond in a way that makes them feel anything less than loved and accepted.

 Realize that what you envision for them may not become a reality, and expect that there will be unexpected twists and turns along the way.